 What to Sell on Amazon: 6 Ideas to Find the Best Product That Sells

-With so many niches and products to choose from, getting started to sell on Amazon can be tough.
+With so many niches and products to choose from, finding what to sell on Amazon can be tough.

 But truth is, product research and selection is the most overwhelming and time consuming process.
 It could probably drive you crazy.
 In fact, many aspiring Amazon sellers quit the business before mastering it.
 Forget the nice packaging.
 Ignore the catchy brand name.
 Shrug off your social media following.

 Although all these are essential, the most important thing you must get right from start is what you are going to sell.

 How EXACTLY do you find the best product to sell on Amazon?

 This is something entrepreneurs and business owners have done for centuries.
 If you’ve got a problem in your life, chances are people could be struggling with it too.
 Why not build a product that could solve that problem – first for yourself, and then for like-minded customers.

 You’ve got to find people with the same itch – consumers who really need what you’re making, not just one-time user who want it urgently and won’t use it again.

 Pros of scratching your own itch:

 - You deeply understand the pain of your target customers.
 Experiencing the problem yourself, you know exactly how your customer feels and what they need.